 Dennis Daugherty ’70

-Dennis has been a member of the Alumni Council for over 30 years.
+Dennis has been a member of the Alumni Association Board for over 30 years.
 After graduating from Constantine High School in 1966, he attended Olivet College from 1966 to 1970.
 In addition to his B.A. in political science, Dennis also received a Michigan Secondary Teaching Certificate after having done his student teaching at Coldwater High School.
 While at Olivet, he was a resident advisor in Blair Hall and served four years as the OC basketball team manager.